Currently, there are 7 functions associated with the sample

 .

-sample_ahels(mraster = mraster,
+mraster = mraster,

-existing = existing, # existing samples
+existing = existing, # existing sample

 nQuant = 20, # define 20 quantiles